matteopasqual02/KAN-naml/README.md

 We propose a promising alternative to MLPs, called Kolmogorov-Arnold Networks (KANs).

 Whereas MLPs are inspired by the universal approximation theorem, KANs are inspired by the Kolmogorov-Arnold representation theorem.
 Like MLPs, KANs have fully-connected structures.
-However, while MLPs place fixed activation functions on nodes “neurons”), KANs place learnable activation functions on edges (“weights”), as illustrated in Figure~\ref{fig:MLPKAN}.
+However, while MLPs place fixed activation functions on nodes “neurons”), KANs place learnable activation functions on edges (“weights”).
 As a result, KANs have no linear weight matrices at all: instead, each weight parameter is replaced by a learnable 1D function parametrized as a spline.
 KANs’ nodes simply sum incoming signals without applying any non-linearities.

 One might worry that KANs are hopelessly expensive, since each MLP’s weight parameter becomes KAN’s spline function.
 Fortunately, KANs usually allow much smaller computation graphs than MLPs embedding a 2-hidden-layer neural network.